Raising of Chicago: The Row on Lake Street

-In 1860, a consortium of no fewer than six engineers—including Brown, Hollingsworth and George Pullman—co-managed a project to raise half a city block on Lake Street, between Clark Street and LaSalle Street completely and in one go.
-This was a solid masonry row of shops, offices, printeries, etc., 320 ft long, comprising brick and stone buildings, some four stories high, some five.
-It had a footprint taking up almost 1 acre of space, and an estimated total weight—including hanging sidewalks—of 35,000 tons.
+In 1860 a consortium of six engineers—including Brown, Hollingsworth and George Pullman—co-managed a project to raise half a city block on Lake Street, between Clark Street and LaSalle Street at once.
+This was a continuous masonry row of shops, offices, printeries, etc., 320 ft long, comprising four-story and five-story brick and stone buildings.
+It had a footprint taking up almost 1 acre of space, and an estimated total weight—including hanging sidewalks—of 35000 short ton.
 Businesses operating in these premises were not closed down during the operation; as the buildings were being raised, people came, went, shopped and worked in them as they would ordinarily do.
-In five days the entire assembly was elevated 4 ft 8 in, by a team consisting of six hundred men using six thousand jackscrews, which made it ready for new foundation walls to be built underneath.
-The spectacle drew crowds of thousands, who were, on the final day, permitted to walk at the old ground level, among the jacks.
+In five days the entire assembly was elevated 4 ft 8 in, by a team consisting of 600 men using 6,000 jackscrews, which made it ready for new foundation walls to be built underneath.
+The spectacle drew crowds of thousands, who were, on the final day, permitted to walk at the old ground level among the jacks.

-The Tremont House
+Tremont House

-The following year the consortium of engineers Ely, Smith and Pullman led a team that raised the Tremont House hotel on the south-east corner of Lake Street and Dearborn Street.
-This six-story brick building was luxuriously appointed, and had an area of over 1 acre.
+In 1861 a consortium of engineers Ely, Smith and Pullman led a team that raised the Tremont House hotel on the southeast corner of Lake Street and Dearborn Street.
+This six-story brick building was luxuriously appointed and had an area of over 1 acre.
 Once again business as usual was maintained as this large hotel ascended.
-Some of the guests staying there at the time—among whose number were several VIPs and a US Senator— were oblivious to the process as five hundred men worked under covered trenches operating their five thousand jackscrews.
+Some of the guests staying there at the time—among whose number were several VIPs and a US Senator— were oblivious to the process as 500 men worked under covered trenches operating their 1,000 jackscrews.
 One patron was puzzled to note that the front steps leading from the street into the hotel were becoming steeper every day, and that when he checked out, the windows were several feet above his head, whereas before they had been at eye level.
 This hotel building, which until just the previous year had been the tallest building in Chicago, was raised 6 ft without incident.

-The Robbins Building
+Robbins Building

 On the corner of South Water Street and Wells Street stood the Robbins Building, an iron building 150 ft long, 80 ft wide and five stories high.
-This was a very heavy building; its ornate iron frame, its twelve-inch (305 mm) thick masonry wall filling, and its “floors filled with heavy goods” made for a weight estimated at 27,000 tons (24,000 metric tons), a large load to raise over a relatively small area.
-Hollingsworth and Coughlin took the contract, and in November 1865 lifted not only the building but also the 230 ft of stone sidewalk outside it.
+This was a very heavy building; its ornate iron frame, its 12 in thick masonry wall filling, and its “floors filled with heavy goods” made for a weight estimated at 27,000 tons (24,000 metric tons), a large load to raise over a relatively small area.
+Hollingsworth and Coughlin took the contract and in November 1865 lifted not only the building but also the 230 ft of stone sidewalk outside it.
+A total of 1,584 jackscrews were used over a three-day period.
 The complete mass of iron and masonry was raised 27.5 in, “without the slightest crack or damage.”